Capillary/ecom-api-document/source/includes/_order.md

 HSNCode | string | The HSN code is the 'Harmonized System Nomenclature code number' that is required for GST.
 The 'HSN code' is shown at item level
 TaxCategory | string | Category of the current tax.
-For example: STT, VAT, GST, and CST IsTaxRatePercentage | enum | True for percentage based tax rates and false for flat rate tax TaxCode | string | Unique tax code associated to the product UOM | string | Unit of measurement of the current item BuyingWeight | float | Weight of the current item if `UOM` is kgs or gms
+For example: STT, VAT, GST, and CST IsTaxRatePercentage | enum | True for percentage based tax rates and false for flat rate tax TaxCode | string | Unique tax code that you want to associate to the product.
+Tax code should be configured in CP first to associate to products.
+UOM | string | Unit of measurement of the current item BuyingWeight | float | Weight of the current item if `UOM` is kgs or gms